Open Access at Royal Holloway

 01.04.16: REF Open Access policy started.
 Are you REF OA ready?

-The College has been supporting staff to do this since last April so please continue on with depositing.
 The Research Support Team is here to provide support and guidance to enable outputs to gain increased visibility and discoverability via OA and to achieve REF OA eligibility.

 Royal Holloway is a strong supporter of OA to achieve the College's research strategy, which is underpinned by policies, advocacy, support services for researchers and systems development.